Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Security Considerations # {#security}

    Security consideration are extremely important
    for media ingest.
-Retrieving media from a illicit
+Retrieving media from an illicit
    source can cause inappropriate content
-   to be broadcasted
-   and possibly lead to failure of infrastructure.
-   Basic security requirements have been covered in
+   to be broadcasted and possibly lead to failure of infrastructure.
+Basic security requirements have been covered in  section 5.
-   section 5.
    No security considerations except the ones mentioned
    in this part of the text are expelictly considered.
    Further security considerations will be updated